 - Support the collection and use of data on:

 - Student mental health via the Healthy Minds Network (opens new window)

 - Connect campuses to state and national suicide prevention resources

 - Hard copies of nationally promoted suicide prevention materials (brochures, wallet cards, posters)

 - Print ready copies of materials to adapt (e.g. add a campus phone number or website) and print at each site.

 - Provide support for on-line resources and campus websites (e.g. screening tools, on-line courses)

 - Support for campus based suicide "postvention" following a fatality.
 A good postvention plan is essential in reducing risk for contagion, supporting those affected and promoting healing.

 - Create a network that promotes information sharing between campuses.

-Funding comes from the Substance Abuse and Mental Health Services Agency and through the Division of Injury and Violence Prevention at the Virginia Department of Health.
+Funding is provided by the Division of Injury and Violence Prevention at the Virginia Department of Health, the Office of Behavioral Health Wellness at the Virginia Department of Behavioral Health and Developmental Services, and the Substance Abuse and Mental Health Services Administration.
 All services will be available at no cost to all Virginia two and four year, public and private campuses.